Empowerment and Solidarity in the Struggle for Justice

 Please note: This event is free and open to current students, parents, alumni, parents of alumni, grandparents, faculty, staff, trustees and members of the 15th Street Meeting and New York Quarterly Meeting.
-Proof of vaccination required for entry.

 Click on a day above to view activities planned.

 In a world in which divisiveness and conflict dominate headlines, we will uplift the stories of women and girls leading for peace, human rights and dignity for all — sometimes risking their lives in the process.

 Through a variety of speakers and assemblies, queries and workshops, our community will examine ways in which the Quaker testimony of equality manifests in the lives of women and girls who reject gendered expectations of their behavior, their words, and their aspirations and in doing so, inspire, galvanize and lead others toward vital change.
 There is perhaps no better current example of this than the courageous protest movement in Iran, led by its women and girls.
 Their bravery and their determination to gain basic human rights has caused the global community to stop and pay attention.